Photo by João Manso.

 — Manoel de Barros

-translated by Thomas Dervan.
+translated by Vita Dervan.

 A Flower Amid the Rubble is the first Writing Working Unit carried out under the initiative Mode Diaries.
 It is a self-imposed written and visual exercise by Miguel-Manso, poet, and João Manso, filmmaker, in which they intend to produce, separately and during the course of a year, a joint collection of morning and everyday compositions in text and image that follow the same ritual regularly published on Instagram.